dnanexus/dxfuse/doc/internals.md

       |_ J
 ```

-Browesing through directory `Cards/J`, is equivalent to traversing the remote `proj-1019001:/Joker` folder.
+Browsing through directory `Cards/J`, is equivalent to traversing the remote `proj-1019001:/Joker` folder.